-[This article was originally published in November 2019.
-It has been updated and revised for this post.]
+[This post was originally published in April 2019 and has been update, expanded, and revised.]

 Spring is here and summer is just around the corner.
 And a backyard for barbecues, pool parties, or just to relax in is far nicer when it's clean!